Growing Cauliflower

 The transplanted seedlings need to be set 18 inches apart in rows spaced 30 inches apart.
 Also, care should be taken to prevent the leaves from wilting since this will damage the plant.

-Add a nitrogen rich fertilizer every three weeks during the growing of the plant and weed around them very carefully and only when necessary to prevent root damage.
+Add a organic fertilizer every three to four weeks during the growing of the plant and weed around them very carefully and only when necessary to prevent root damage.

 Whether caused by temperature extremes or drought, anything that halts the growth of the plant will have a negative impact upon head development.